Composition Shingles (asphalt)

-Nowadays the most popular choice for material for roof shingles is the composition roof shingle, especially if you can't afford the high cost of clay tile or slate roofs.
+Nowadays the most popular choice for material for roof shingles is the composition roof shingle, especially if you can’t afford the high cost of clay tile or slate roofs.
 Higher-quality versions made from asphalt or fiberglass shingles offer a more durable option and may be available with recycled content.
-The advantage of these roof shingles is that they are quite pocket friendly.
-Apart from this, they are also available in a wide variety of styles and colors and thus you have a lot of options to choose from.
-They are relatively easy to install, and in some applications can be nailed in place over an existing roof.
+The advantage of composition shingles is that they are quite pocket-friendly.
+Apart from this, they are also available in a wide variety of styles and colors.
+You have a lot of options to choose from.
+Composition Shingles are relatively easy to install, and in some applications can be nailed in place over an existing roof.
 They require low maintenance and can be walked on without damaging the material.
 Most brands offer Class A fire protection.
 In other word, composition shingles have excellent fire resistant properties.

-They come in two types - organic, and non-organic, which is fiberglass.
+Composition Shingles come in two types – organic, and non-organic, which is fiberglass.
 They follow strict guidelines for manufacture.
 They come in a variety of colors and durability.
-They are seen on homes in every part of the country.
+Composition Shingles are seen on homes in every part of the country.
 The biggest downfall of this shingle is its vulnerability to wind and ice damage.

 Below is a list of some of the advantages and disadvantages of Composition (asphalt shingles):

-* Can be used on any house from contemporary to historic.
+* Can be used on any house from contemporary to historical.

 * ranges from low-cost 3-tab shingle to architectural shingles with extra durability and style

 * many colors, types, and manufacturers

 * relatively short life-span (15–30 years)

 * scars easily when hot